Cyndi Rowland, Ph.D.

 Logan, UT 84322-6800

 Dr. Rowland is the Associate Director at the CPD.
-She directs several grants that focus on the use of technology and the preparation of personnel.
+She directs projects that focus on the use of technology and the preparation of personnel.
 She is the Executive Director of WebAIM (Keeping Web Accessibility In Mind) that offers training, technical assistance, and services to make the Web a more accessible place for individuals who have disabilities.
 Dr. Rowland is extensively involved in the National Center for Disability and Access to Education where she is the Technology Director.
-Dr. Rowland chairs both the Website Committee and the International Committee at the Center for Persons with Disabilities.
-She is also the Director of KSAR, an award-winning media production facility (winner of 15 Telly Awards).
+She works closely with the Consumer Advisory Council and oversees both KSAR (an award-winning media production facility) and Utah's ECATP (Early Childhood Alternative Teacher Preparation program).

-Currently, Dr. Rowland is the Project Director for 2 federally-funded projects.
-One works, with a national consortium, to provide postsecondary education institutions with the policy tools and techniques they need to improve web accessibility outcomes.
-This FIPSE-funded project (GOALS Project) is working with regional accreditation bodies and across a minimum of 25 colleges and universities.
-The second project is a 5-year effort to identify the effects of New Mexico’s K-3 Plus project on student’s academic and social outcomes (K-3 Plus extends a students school experience by 25 days in the summer preceding kindergarten, first, second, and third grade).
-This project is working with 4 school districts and 2 universities in New Mexico.
-The randomized control design of over 2,000 children along with a cost study of the model will provide information useful to policy makers at both state and national levels.
-It is funded jointly with federal funds (Investing in Innovation, U.S. Dept of Ed), and with significant contributions through private foundations.
+Dr. Rowland was the Project Director for 2 federally-funded projects that ended in 2015.
+In one project, she directed a national consortium to provide postsecondary education institutions with the policy tools and techniques they need to improve web accessibility outcomes.
+This FIPSE-funded project (GOALS Project) worked with regional accreditation bodies and 38 colleges and universities on system-wide change.
+The second project was a 5-year effort to identify the effects of New Mexico’s K-3 Plus project on student’s academic and social outcomes (K-3 Plus extends a young students school experience by 25 days in the summer preceding kindergarten, first, second, and third grade).
+This project worked with 7 school districts and 2 universities in New Mexico.
+The randomized control design of over 2,000 at-risk children along with a cost study of the model provided information useful to policy makers at both state and national levels.
+It was funded jointly with federal funds (Investing in Innovation, U.S. Dept of Ed), and with significant contributions through private foundations.